-If you’re in need of new floors in your house, then you want something long lasting, able to suit any décor, and capable of adding value to your home.
+If you need new floors in your house, then you want something long-lasting, able to suit any décor, and capable of adding value to your home.
 That’s probably how you ended up looking at hardwood floors.

 Even if you’re not in the market for a whole new floor at the moment, it’s still nice to browse the options available so that you’ll have all the information for the future.

 In this piece, I’m going to show you some of the most beautiful dark hardwood floors that you’ve ever seen to give you some inspiration for your home improvement project or even your ‘Dream Home’ Pinterest boards.

 - They’re natural products with natural variation – no repeating patterns of fake faux wood looks.

 - They’re better for larger rooms/open plan rooms.

 - They suit traditional decors but can also blend with modern designs.

 - They’re resistant to wear and tear.

 - They don’t show dirt.